veecode-platform/safira-sample-api/README.md

 # safira-sample-api

-Sample project for getting started with Safira CLI
+Sample project for getting started with Safira CLI.

+## Using Insomnia

+You can run